datacontract/datacontract-mcp/README.md

 ### Prerequisites

-- Python 3.13 or higher
+- Python 3.10 or higher (as specified in pyproject.toml)
 - [uv](https://astral.sh/uv) (recommended)

+See pyproject.toml for the full list of dependencies.

 ### Using uv (recommended)